-We operate a 2,847 SKU industrial e-commerce store.
-Here's everything you need to know about industrial e-commerce, how it works, and why manufacturing companies need it.
+We operate a 2,847 SKU industrial ecommerce store.
+Here's everything you need to know about industrial ecommerce and industrial e-commerce: how it works, how e-commerce on industrial differs from B2C, and why manufacturing companies need it.

-Industrial e-commerce is an online platform designed specifically for manufacturing and industrial companies to sell products to other businesses (B2B) or directly to end users.
+Industrial ecommerce (or industrial e-commerce) is an online platform designed specifically for manufacturing and industrial companies to sell products to other businesses (B2B) or directly to end users.
 It handles complex product catalogs, B2B pricing, technical specifications, and integrates with manufacturing systems like ERP.
+For platform options, see our best industrial ecommerce platforms guide.

 Unlike regular e-commerce (which focuses on B2C consumer sales), industrial e-commerce is built for B2B transactions, complex product catalogs, technical products, and manufacturing workflows.
 It's designed for companies selling industrial products, tools, machinery, materials, and manufacturing supplies.